St. John's University-New York

 ROI Score: 68/100 · Fair Value

 St. John's University-New York scores 68 (Fair Value), one of the stronger results among large urban private Catholic universities.
-The data: $53,020 tuition discounts to a $29,999 net price (43% discount), $25,000 median federal debt, and ten-year median earnings of $69,571 - among the highest 10-year earnings in this batch, reflecting the NYC labor market premium.
+The data: $53,020 tuition discounts to a $29,999 net price (43% discount), $25,000 median federal debt, and ten-year median earnings of $69,571 - among the highest 10-year earnings in our dataset, reflecting the NYC labor market premium.
 The 0.52 debt-to-earnings ratio and 7.5-year payback period are both genuinely competitive.
 Completion is 66.1%, solid for an urban private with a heavy commuter share.
 Repayment rate of 74.2% is the soft spot, slightly below where the earnings would suggest.
 With 9,477 students and 24.2% Pell rate, St. John's serves a mixed student body that skews lower-middle and middle income relative to peer NYC privates.
 The school's pharmacy, insurance, actuarial science, and finance programs anchor the strongest outcomes; its very large enrollment in biology (343), criminal justice (196), and business admin (182) creates significant variance in graduate outcomes.
 As of 2024-2025 Scorecard data, St. John's is a defensible value for students in its professional pipelines and a riskier proposition for the larger liberal-arts and humanities enrollments.

 St. John's University-New York